delventhalz/delventhalz.github.io/_posts/2016-02-06-web-scraping.markdown

 };
 {% endhighlight %}

 The big advantage of this architecture, is that as you discover new pages with weird tags, adding them is as simple as creating a new element in one of your arrays.
-Of course, if you ever want to scrape something *other* than `meta` tags, your code will have to get a fair amount more complicated (heaven help you if you start scraping `text`), but I'm sure you can handle it.
+Of course, if you ever want to scrape something *other* than `meta` tags, your code will have to get a fair amount more complicated (heaven help you if you start scraping `text`), but I'm sure you can figure out the details for yourself.